jalcine/website/src/_posts/2015-03-16-using-owncloud-a-month-in-review.markdown

 room for improvement; if you're into working on PHP code, that is.
 There's always the concern that this might be a bit work for some to take on, having now a few services that you have to coddle like infants[^3] but with the right tools, it becomes less of a burden :facepunch:.
+I think my only concern now with ownCloud might be handling storage.

 ## Setting Up Owncloud